LuisEnMarroquin/golang-examples/README.md

 * Is not Object Oriented
 * It has structures, functions, methods, interfaces...
 * Variable scope is solved with lower and upper case variables
-* Has 3 kinds of basic variables: numbers, strings and booleans
+* Only has 3 kinds of basic variables: numbers, strings and booleans

 ## Setup environment